-An extended and fairly discursive commentary to the Ming Code, somewhat adapted to the Qing Code in the Gu Ding edition.
-The title of the Ming ed., also found in the bibliographic treatise of the Mingshi, is Lüli jianshi; He Qinhua (see below) assumes that it stands for Da Ming lü fuli jianshi, which is the title found in several library catalogues.
-The work took as its basis the Dulü sijian 讀律私箋 (q.v.), a treatise by the author’s father, Wang Qiao 樵, who like Wang Kentang had been an official at the Nanjing Ministry of Justice; the joint authorship is acknowledged in all known Ming eds., which give at the head of the chapters Wang Qiao as sijian 私箋 and Wang Kentang as jishi 集釋.
-He Qinhua’s comparisons show that, while he did pick up the “notes” of his father, Wang Kentang enlarged them considerably, providing lengthy explanations in language easy to understand and adding quotations from the substatutes.
-Like many other Ming works of its sort, the Lüli jianshi opens with the Hongwu emperor’s preface to the 1397 edition of the penal code and the memorial of presentation of the Wanli edition, followed by a variety of tables and other materials: five punishments, instruments for punishment, rules of mourning (one general and several detailed tables), “six spoils”, rates of redemption of punishments, 1497 rules on the application of the death penalty (真犯雜犯死罪), arranging the crimes by decreasing order of gravity of the sentence and its application, general table of contents of the Code, “eight characters”, and detailed table of contents listing the 460 statutes of the Code (there may be changes in the order depending on the copy).
-The body of the work consists of entries introducing the text of the Code, each law (or paragraph thereof) and substatute being followed by the author’s explanations and commentaries; there are also occasional quotes from such texts as the Huidian, Da Ming ling, Xian’gang, etc., as well as of hypothetical cases (introduced by jiaru).|
+An extended and fairly discursive commentary to the Ming Code, adapted to the Qing Code in the Gu Ding edition.
+The title of the Ming ed., also found in the bibliographic treatise of Mingshi, is Lüli jianshi; He Qinhua (see below) assumes that it stands for Da Ming lü fuli jianshi, which is the title found in several library catalogs.
+The work is based on Dulü sijian (q.v.), a treatise by the author’s father, Wang Qiao 樵, who like his son had been an official at the Nanjing Ministry of Justice; the joint authorship is acknowledged in all known Ming copies, whose chapter captions give Wang Qiao as sijian 私箋 and Wang Kentang as jishi 集釋.
+He Qinhua’s comparisons suggest that, while he did pick up the “notes” of his father, Wang Kentang enlarged them considerably, providing lengthy explanations in language easy to understand and adding quotations from substatutes.
+Like many other Ming works of its sort, Lüli jianshi opens with the Hongwu emperor’s pref. to the 1397 ed. of the Penal Code and the 1585 memorial of presentation of the Wanli ed., followed by a variety of tables and other materials: five punishments, instruments for punishments, rules of mourning, six spoils, rates of redemption of punishments, 1497 rules on capital crimes subject to amnesty or not (see under Lüli leichao), general table of contents of the Code, eight characters, and detailed table of contents listing the 460 statutes of the Code (there may be changes in the order depending on the copy).
+The body of the work consists of entries reproducing the text of the Code, each statute (or paragraph thereof) and precedent followed by explanations and commentaries (there is also a general commentary at the beginning of each section); there are occasional quotes from such texts as Da Ming huidian 大明會典, Da Ming ling 大明令, Xian’gang 憲剛, etc., or extracts from Xiyuan jilu (q.v.) appended to the statute on forensic examination, as well as hypothetical cases (introduced by jiaru 假如).